Dravidian folk religion

-Dravidian folk religion refers to the presumed indigenous traditions of the Dravidian-speaking peoples, believed to have been practiced before significant Indo-Aryan cultural influence.
-These traditions likely included ancestor worship, nature veneration, and village deities, some of which persisted and merged with later Hindu practices.
+Dravidian folk religion refers to the indigenous traditions and cultural practices of the Dravidian languages speaking people in the India and Indian Subcontinent.
+These traditions likely included ancestor worship, nature veneration, and village deities, some of which still persists.
 These practices were either historically or are at present Āgamic.
 The origin and chronology of Agamas is unclear.
 Some are Vedic and others non-Vedic.

 The Agama traditions include Yoga and self-realization concepts, some include Kundalini Yoga, asceticism, and philosophies ranging from Dvaita (duality) to Advaita (non-duality).
 Some suggest that these are late post-Vedic texts, others as compositions dating back to over 1100 BCE.
 Epigraphical and archaeological evidence suggests that Agama texts were in existence only by about middle of the 1st millennium CE.

 Scholars note that some passages in the Hindu Agama texts appear to repudiate the authority of the Vedas, while other passages assert that their precepts reveal the true spirit of the Vedas.
 The Agamas are a collection of Tamil and Sanskrit scriptures chiefly constituting the methods of temple construction and creation of murti, worship means of deities, philosophical doctrines, meditative practices, attainment of sixfold desires and four kinds of yoga.
-According to Bhadriraju Krishnamurti, Dravidian 'linguistic' influence on early Vedic religion is evident; many of these features are already present in the oldest known Indo-Aryan language, the language of the Rigveda (c.
-1500 BCE), which also includes over a dozen words borrowed from Dravidian.
-The linguistic evidence for Dravidian impact grows increasingly strong as one moves from the Samhitas down through the later Vedic works and into the classical post-Vedic literature.
-This represents an early religious and cultural fusion (Note: Lockard: "The encounters that resulted from Aryan migration brought together several very different peoples and cultures, reconfiguring Indian society.
-Over many centuries a fusion of Indo-Aryan peoples and Dravidian occurred, a complex process that historians have labeled the Indo-Aryan synthesis."
-Lockard: "Hinduism can be seen historically as a synthesis of Aryan beliefs with Harappan and other Dravidian traditions that developed over many centuries.") or synthesis between ancient Dravidians and Indo-Aryans that went on to influence Indian civilisation.